pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/_index.md

 </div>
 </label>
 <div class="accordion-item-body-no-animation text-base">
-You can download the latest [Pulumi Installer for Windows x64](https://github.com/pulumi/pulumi-winget/releases/download/{{< latest-version >}}/pulumi-{{< latest-version >}}-windows-x64.msi) and run it like any other installer.
+Download the latest [Pulumi Installer for Windows x64](https://github.com/pulumi/pulumi-winget/releases/download/{{< latest-version >}}/pulumi-{{< latest-version >}}-windows-x64.msi) and run it like any other installer.
 It will automatically add Pulumi to the path and make it available machine-wide.
 </div>
 </div>